-Conflict of Interest Policy
+Conflict of interest policy

-Purpose and Scope
+1. Purpose and Scope

-What is a Conflict of Interest?
+2. What is a Conflict of Interest?

-A conflict of interest occurs when the interests of the Northcrypto, its employees, or Connected Persons may be inconsistent with or have the potential to interfere with the best interests of a client.
+A conflict of interest occurs when the interests of the Company, its employees, or Connected Persons may be inconsistent with or have the potential to interfere with the best interests of a client.
 Examples of conflicts of interest include:

 • Employees benefiting personally from transactions made on behalf of clients.